causalens/dara/docs/getting-started/actions.md

 ## Shortcut actions

 Shortcut actions are convenience methods on variable instances that can be used to perform common actions.
-Beside being more consise and easier to read, they are also more performant as they do not require a roundtrip to the server in order to execute the `@action`-annotated function.
+Beside being more concise and easier to read, they are also more performant as they do not require a roundtrip to the server in order to execute the `@action`-annotated function.

 :::warning